-In the 1930s National first emulated and then outstripped Labour in building a large low-fee membership.
-By the mid-1970s it claimed to have around 200,000 members.
+In the 1930s National emulated and then outstripped Labour in building a large low-fee membership.
+By the mid-1970s it claimed to have 200,000 members.
 There were party members in almost every society and group.
 These networks kept a wide pool of non-party people informed of party and government actions and thinking – and kept the party in touch with a wide range of views and special interests.
-This two-way interaction affirmed National as a party of power and legitimacy, and restrained National from becoming too ideological.
-In this way National could validly claim to be the ‘national’ party, widely representative of the nation.
-Some called it the natural party of government.
+This two-way interaction affirmed National as a party of power and legitimacy, and restrained it from becoming too ideological.
+In this way National could validly claim to be the ‘national’ party, broadly representative of the nation.
+Such was its electoral success that some called it the natural party of government.

 National’s networks weakened from the 1970s.
-New Zealand society became more mobile and diverse, party membership declined (as with other mass parties in democracies), and Robert Muldoon had alienated many supporters.
-By 2000 the membership had dipped to about one-tenth of its peak.
+New Zealand society became more mobile and diverse, party membership declined (as with other mass parties in democracies), and Robert Muldoon alienated many supporters.
+By 2000 membership had fallen to about one-tenth of its peak.
 In 2005 membership numbers and vitality had revived somewhat, but National’s membership lacked the diversity of wider New Zealand society.
-In the 2008 election there was a concerted attempt to include minorities in its electoral candidate list.
+From 2008 there were concerted attempts to include minorities in its candidate list.

 Broadening National’s appeal